OlivierBinette/OlivierBinette/README.md

     I love board games!
 I created this app as a companion to the wonderful *Welcome to the Moon* board game.

 - **[FingermatchR](https://github.com/OlivierBinette/fingermatchR) (R & C package):**
     Ever needed an R wrapper to fingerprint matching C libraries?
 No?
 Well, a Duke postdoc did and sweet-talked me into building this...
-It may not be the most useful thing, but it was fun!
+It may not be the most useful thing, but it was interesting!

 ## 🧰 Some tools I use